Calcium chloride: Medical use

 Calcium chloride infusions may be used as an intravenous therapy to prevent hypocalcemia.

 Calcium chloride is a highly soluble calcium salt.
-Hexahydrate calcium chloride (CaCl_{2}·6H_{2}O) has solubility in water of 811 g/L at 25 °C. Calcium chloride when taken orally completely dissociates into calcium ions (Ca^{2+}) in the gastrointestinal tract, resulting in readily bioavailable calcium.
-The high concentration of calcium ions facilitates efficient absorption in the small intestine.
+Calcium chloride when taken orally completely dissociates into calcium ions (Ca(2+)) in the gastrointestinal tract, resulting in readily bioavailable calcium.
+The high concentration of calcium ions allows efficient absorption in the small intestine.
 However, the use of calcium chloride as a source of calcium taken orally is less common compared to other calcium salts because of potential adverse effects such as gastrointestinal irritation and discomfort.

 When tasted, calcium chloride exhibits a distinctive bitter flavor alongside its salty taste.
 The bitterness is attributable to the calcium ions and their interaction with human taste receptors: certain members of the TAS2R family of bitter taste receptors respond to calcium ions; the bitter perception of calcium is thought to be a protective mechanism to avoid ingestion of toxic substances, as many poisonous compounds taste bitter.
-While chloride ions (Cl^{−}) primarily contribute to saltiness, at higher concentrations, they can enhance the bitter sensation.
+While chloride ions (Cl-) primarily contribute to saltiness, at higher concentrations, they can enhance the bitter sensation.
 The combination of calcium and chloride ions intensifies the overall bitterness.
 At lower concentrations, calcium chloride may taste predominantly salty.
 The salty taste arises from the electrolyte nature of the compound, similar to sodium chloride (table salt).
 As the concentration increases, the bitter taste becomes more pronounced: the increased presence of calcium ions enhances the activation of bitterness receptors.